1st Edition

 Biography

 Maria Christina Chatziioannou is Research Director Emerita at the Institute of Historical Research/National Hellenic Research Foundation (Athens).
-Her interests focus on Social and Economic History (18th to 20th Centuries.)
+Her interests focus on social and economic history (18th–20th centuries.)

 Sophia Laiou is Associate Professor of Ottoman History at Ionian University (Corfu).
-Her interests focus on Early Ottoman History.
+Her interests focus on the social and economic history of the Ottoman Empire.